 A record may be cheaper in an overseas store than locally, for example – until you factor in the shipping to Australia, and the exchange rate.
 Meanwhile, wn independent retailer may be more expensive than the internet, but the customer service will usually be superior.
 Your choice depends on what you really want out of your vinyl habit.

-We looked at the cost of buying the new album by popular Aussie band Tame Impala on vinyl in various online and big-name physical retailers, as well as a handful of Australian independent record stores, to find out how much you can expect to pay.
+We looked at the cost of buying a Beatles reissue on vinyl in various online and big-name physical retailers, as well as independent stores.

 Prices listed are the cheapest we could find at the time of writing.
-This includes cheapest available standard shipping option.
+This includes cheapest available standard shipping option to our office in New South Wales.
 Some retailers and individual sellers offer express and/or registered shipping for an extra fee.

-However, some online sellers, including major businesses and independents, don't always provide high quality shipping, which means your records can arrive damaged.
-The same goes for individuals selling off their personal collections via sites such as eBay.
+- The same goes for individuals selling off their personal collections via sites such as eBay.
 Contacting the seller can be difficult at times too, making recourse difficult.
-So yes, the internet can be cheaper, but you run the risk of receiving an inferior product.

-Although eBay is known by many as an auction website, many businesses run a digital shopfront through the service as well.
+Although eBay is known as an auction website, many businesses run a digital shopfront through the service.
 Auctions still take place, however, so you may be able to snap up a good deal on eBay if you get lucky.
 Not only can you source records from cheaper markets, you also have the chance to pick up albums or limited pressings (e.g. coloured vinyl) that may not have been released in Australia.